Words and phrases that describe human behaviour in Luchazi

 - Visiname (plural) = unwise people.

-- Vuzaluke = madness or disordered in mind.
+- Vuzaluke = madness or disordered in mind; state of being mad or disordered in mind.

 Comments